 So why did I spend all this time telling you my story you ask?
 And by the way, I once made a mistake that cost the company almost $7,000 and I didn’t get fired and I didn’t get yelled at.
 I was simply asked if I learned something.

-I told you the Reader’s Digest condensed version of my story today to make the point that Art Plumbing, AC & Electric is a great place to work.
+I told you the Reader’s Digest condensed version of my story today to make the point that Art Plumbing, Air Conditioning & Electric is a great place to work.
 We are one big family, with extremely high standards.
 To this day Gregg makes it a point to greet everyone in the building with a smile and a handshake.
 We work hard, we laugh a lot and we help people every single day.
 We need good people to join our family and that good person could be you.
 If you are looking for a career and not a job, we want to talk to you.
 To begin your journey of joining the world’s greatest company click here.

 Alright boys and girls my time here is done for today until another seven sunsets have happened and we meet again did you even wonder if atheists are bad at complex math because they don’t believe in higher powers?